hongseok-yang/probprog17/README.md

 ## 5. Group Project

-#### Objective

 A group project is a crucial part of this course.
 2-3 students will form a project group, and they will carry out a project in Track A or in Track B:

 1. **Track A**: A group develops an interesting application of Anglican or other probabilistic programming languages.
 The members of the group may attempt to find an efficient encoding of a highly complex probabilistic model (such as sequence memoizer) in Anglican,  or they may develop a new probabilistic model for a complex data set and analyse the data set, or they may try to find a novel use of probabilistic programming for solving well-known existing problems (such as figuring out secret key in some security protocol).
 2. **Track B**: A group does small-scale research on probabilistic programming.
 The members of the group may choose to study a recent result on probabilistic programming or a related area and attempt to extend the result.
 Or they may consider a research question on probabilistic programming and try to come up with an answer.
+We are aware that failure is a norm in research.
+Thus, failed attempts to answer open questions and novel yet slower algorithms than existing ones are completely fine as long as they are analyzed carefully.
 We will suggest a few results and questions, although members of each group are free to choose one for themselves.

 #### Concrete Tasks